MazamaScience/beakr/README.md

 By sending an HTTP POST request to `http://127.0.0.1:1234/predict-species`, the beakr instance will return a predicted species of iris.
-We can use JSON to and beakr will parse the parameters.
+We can use JSON and beakr will parse the parameters.
 In this case, we will supply a sepal length & width (`sl`, `sw`) and petal length & width (`pl`, `pw`).
 ```
 $ curl -X POST http://127.0.0.1:1234/predict-species \